FabricioLince/BehaviourEsolang/README.md

 ### STRING

 String of characters.
-Defined by characters surrounded by double quotes `"`.
+Defined by characters surrounded by double quotes `"` or surrounded by single quotes `'`.
+Notice that if you want single quotes inside your string you may use double quotes to delimited it, and vice versa.
+Also notice that a string can span multiple lines.

 The following operations can be performed on STRING values:
 - Concatenation `+`